 This conversation is a continuation of a previous discussion titled Are You Living Life Too Small?.
 In that essay, I challenged the notion that living a “small” life is indicative of not living your purpose.
 In this reflection, I address the confusion that a number of us are feeling about the connection between the amount of money we earn or have and how that is often held as a mirror of our value.

-Last month we noted that lately there is an overwhelming cacophony of voices chorusing the seeming accusation that we may be living small lives.
+All around there is an overwhelming cacophony of voices challenging us, almost accusingly, that we may be living small lives.
 These voices are most recently found in the superabundance of coaches and mentors to coaches.
 Their question, “Are you living your life too small?” seems to declare that if we are living a small life we are not living our purpose.
-We are born to express our greatness.
+We are, they say, born to express our greatness.
 The obvious implication is that if a life is small, then we are not being all we can be.
-It is the life of “greatness” that is worth living.
+It is the life of “greatness” that we should pursue and that is worth living.
 But what if you don’t have the desire to pursue greatness?
-Is it possible that a “small life” can be capable of giving expression to its dharma and finding deep satisfaction?
+Is it possible that a “small life” can be capable of giving expression to its dharma and expressing its greatness in that way?
 And how does a person measure whether or not they are living their life in just the right size?
-To begin to answer this, it is helpful to look at what living one’s greatness really means.
+To begin to answer this, it is helpful to look at what living one’s greatness might really mean.

 Is it about living an exalted life, that is, one where you are famous and glamorous and impressive and influential and make lots of money?
-Is it about what your life looks like when you authentically follow your bliss?
+Or could it be about what your life looks like when you authentically follow your bliss?